Know When to Say No to Spec Work

 We were confident the other two firms would agree to these same terms.
 But the prospective client refused.
 Needless to say, we did not land the contract.

 A year later, we bumped into the brand manager of this company and asked him about the project.
 He told us the company never actually executed the brand and package overhaul.
-In fact, it didn’t even get past the original concepts stage.
-Lesson reinforced; giving away your creative ideas for free is almost always a lose-lose proposition.
+It didn’t even get past the original concepts presented by the other two firms.
+Lesson reinforced: giving away your creative ideas for free is almost always a lose-lose proposition.
 So, why does one say no to spec work in the first place?

 Here are three reasons to say no to spec work.